List of Cornell University buildings: Central (Main) campus

 Academic, administrative, and athletics buildings between Cascadilla Gorge and Fall Creek Gorge.

 West Campus, Collegetown, and Downtown

 The Gothic dormitories on West Campus were originally established as the men's residence area.
 The Class Halls and Noyes Community Center were built behind the Gothics after World War II.
 The West Campus Initiative demolished the Class Halls and old Noyes between 2005-2008 and in their place were built the Bethe, Rose, Becker, and Keeton residences and Noyes Recreation Center.

 North Campus

 North Campus was originally established as the location for women's residences, starting with Risley, Donlon, and Dickson Halls.
 A suite system was introduced with the construction of five Low Rises, two High Rises, and Robert Purcell Union, built between 1969-1975 and designed by Gyo Obata of Hellmuth, Obata and Kassbaum.
 The 2001 North Campus Residential Initiative attempted to bring "order to the chaos" of North Campus.
+2021-2022 saw the North Campus Residential Expansion (NCRE), a 776,000 square-foot complex which included five residence halls, a dining hall, and fitness center.

+North Campus Housing Initiative; 2000-01

+Plan by Dagit Saylor Architects; built to house first-year students.
+Originally "Court Resort" was named as a single building, but later rededicated as three (connected) buildings in honor of campus gifts.
+Construction began March 2000, completed August 2001.